jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

 # TODO

+- v2 cocci problems:
+  - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
+  - Local variables are being changed inside other functions just because they have the same name.
+That makes no sense.

 - Generic spatch ideas
   - Try different rulekinds, like identifier or type
   - Try idexpression to only match `struct dentry *` identifiers for transformation